parimalongithub/prescrip/README.md

 2. **Access Prescriptions:**
    - Navigate to the "Prescriptions" tab to view a list of saved prescriptions.
    - Tap on a prescription to view detailed information.

-3. **Search for Prescriptions:**
-   - Utilize the search bar to find specific prescriptions quickly.